Advocacy & Action Agenda

 Establish guidelines that promote the pre-adjudication diversion of low-risk offenders from court involvement or formal criminal justice system supervision toward health-centered interventions.

 Facing Addiction will identify and cultivate 15 communities across the country to model diversion strategies similar to those in Gloucester, MA and Seattle, WA.
 Working with leaders from the Facing Addiction Action Committee, we developed an application for communities to become one of the 15 initial targets for this program.
 This application process includes details on the community’s current response, the state of the epidemic in the community, as well as an overview of public leadership committed to working toward a more reasonable, effective approach to solving the problem.
-The Pre-Adjudication Application (PA) will be presented to communities in late 2016 with a 90-day application period.
-With the guidance of the Facing Addiction Action Committee, the 15 selected communities will be announced by March 2017, with grassroots organizing to launch at that time.
+The Pre-Adjudication Application (PA) was presented to communities in late 2016 with a 90-day application period.

 Develop federal legislation that requires all federal re-entry programs to include consideration of substance use disorder issues and promote assertive linkage to recovery community resources.